legumeinfo/gene-fam-assign/README.md

 via spawning multiple `hmmsearch` tasks and `lis_gfa` relying on the `--cpu` parameter of `hmmsearch`.
 The present approach should be faster, considering IO limitations of `hmmsearch` -- but we have not benchmarked the two methods yet.

-## Installation method 1: installation of scripts and dependencies with conda
+## Installation

+The only required dependency is the [hmmer package](http://hmmer.org).
+Install this and put the executables on your path however you prefer.
+One way:

-Create a conda environment called `pandagma` from the environment.yml in this repository:
+To create a conda environment called `hmmer` from the environment.yml in this repository:

     conda env create